-- Activated Carbon filter: it is built-in into the HEPA-filter and has a honeycomb-type layer with activated carbon pellets to reduce household odors (smoke, kitchen smells, pets etc.).
+- Activated Carbon filter: it is built-in into the HEPA-filter and has a honeycomb-type layer with activated carbon pellets to reduce household odors (smoke, kitchen smells, pets, etc.).

-- It usually designed to capture larger particles (hair, dust) and can be vacuumed or washed later.
+- It is usually designed to capture larger particles (hair, dust) and can be vacuumed or washed later.

-So Shark air purifiers not only lack the additional filter that can greatly improve air quality, but also exposed Truer HEPA/Odor filter to dangerous particles that may greatly reduce its lifespan.
-The Shark says their filter last 6 to 12 months; I can’t verify or deny these claims as I only recently bought my air purifiers.
+So Shark air purifiers not only lack the additional filter that can greatly improve air quality, but also expose Truer HEPA/Odor filter to dangerous particles that may greatly reduce its lifespan.
+The Shark says their filter should last 6 to 12 months; I can’t verify or deny these claims as I only recently bought my air purifiers.
 The Shark’s HEPA filter isn’t washable, so in case it dies quickly maintenance costs will skyrocket (about it later).

 Controls and Operation

 Controlling the Shark air purifier is very simple, even a baby can do that.
 All controls are located at the top of the air cleaning unit and they also have prompts describing what this or that button does.